rehhouari/clovre/README.md

 ## Why

 I wanted a way to read manga comfortably on PC because it's been ages.
-After trying quite a few options, none met my special needs so I put this together over weekend.
+After trying quite a few options, none met my special needs so I put this together over the weekend.

 ## License